kent-map/kent/16c/16c-lyly-biography.md

 In 1583 he took charge of Blackfriars Theatre, producing his early plays 'Campaspe' and 'Sapho and Phao'.
 His other more popular plays include 'Gallathea' (1584) and 'Endimion' (1591), called his 'masterpiece' by Daniel.
 All his plays were performed privately for Queen Elizabeth as well as to the public.

 In 1589, Lyly was hired by the government to write 'Pappe with an hatchet.
 Alias, a figge for my godson. or Cracke me this nut' (1589) as a reply to the seditious Martin Mar-prelate tracts that had illegally circulated England in 1588 and 1589 and which were highly critical of the episcopacy.
-He wrote: 'These Martins were hatcht of addle egges, els could they not haue such idle heads'.[^ref8] He accuses Martin of insincerity saying 'I sawe through his paper coffen, that it was but a cosening corse, and one that had learnde of the holie maid of Kent', [Elizabeth Barton](/medieval/barton-biography), who had been executed for her condemnatory prophecies against Henry VIII and Anne Boleyn.
+He wrote: 'These Martins were hatcht of addle egges, els could they not haue such idle heads'.[^ref8] He accuses Martin of insincerity saying 'I sawe through his paper coffen, that it was but a cosening corse, and one that had learnde of the holie maid of Kent',[^ref9] [Elizabeth Barton](/medieval/barton-biography), who had been executed for her condemnatory prophecies against Henry VIII and Anne Boleyn.

 The growing popularity of Thomas Kyd, Christopher Marlowe and William Shakespeare led to decline in Lyly's popularity and Lyly began to struggle financially.